 The ultimate goal for data analysis to get timely insights to support decision making.
 Categorizing data into Small and Big help to tackle challenges in analyzing data of each world separately with proper tools.
 The line between two categories varies with emerging advanced data processing systems which makes even big data querying much faster and less complex.

-This has been a guide to Small Data vs Big Data, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion. this article includes all the important Differences between Small Data and Big Data.
+This has been a guide to Small Data vs Big Data.
+Here we have discussed Small Data vs Big Data head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –